How do I sign up as a Spoke contributor?

 What about other ways to earn payment for writing?

 We have a monthly writing challenge each month where you can submit posts on the monthly theme.
-For example, in October we had a Breast Cancer Awareness writing campaign, November and December featured your holiday stories, and January is all about resolutions and reflections.
+For example, in October we had a Breast Cancer Awareness writing campaign, November and December featured your holiday stories, January was all about resolutions and reflections, and February is getting real about relationships.

 How else can I connect with Spoke writers and share articles?